Director of Christian Education

 Rev. Heather Kirk-Davidoff (Minister) began serving as Westminster’s minister in May, 2020, while the church building was shut down due to the COVID-19 pandemic.
 She and her husband Dan Kirk-Davidoff moved to Albany from Columbia, Maryland in 1998 and bought a house on Dove Street, just a half a block away from Westminster.
 They are active members of the Center Square Neighborhood Association and love living in the city of Albany.

 Heather was born in Schenectady, New York and grew up in St. Paul, Minnesota.
 A graduate of Yale University (B.A.
 1989) and Harvard Divinity School (M.Div.
 1994), she was ordained by the Minnesota Conference of the United Church of Christ in 1994.
 Prior to coming to Westminster, Heather served as the Interim Protestant Campus Minister at Union College in Schenectady, NY.
 She has served as minister of the Kittamaqundi Community Church in Columbia, Maryland and the First Congregational Church of Somerville, MA and directed the Interfaith Families Project of Greater Washington, D.C.
 Rev. Kirk-Davidoff is the co-author of two books, Talking Faith (Chalice Press, 2004) and Dare to Dive In: Strategies and Resources for Involving Your Whole Church in Worship (Abingdon, 2006) as well as several book chapters and numerous magazine articles.
+Pastor Heather is also an “Inaugural Fellow” of the US@250 initiative of New America.
 She and Dan are parents of three adult children and an adult foster daughter.

 Administration and Finance Team